findkit/findkit/packages/docs/docs/crawler/indexing.md

 You can use the attribute multiple times on a single page.
 The crawler will select the text content from all elements with it and combine them to the page index.
-You can use the `findkit inspect <url>` CLI command to view currently indexed content and `findkit crawl test <url>` to see what content would selected to index.
+You can use the `findkit inspect <url>` CLI command to view currently indexed content and `findkit crawl test <url>` to see what content would be selected to the index.

 ## Custom CSS Selector